TL;DR

 The staffing context makes this shift urgent.
 88% of organizations experienced at least one significant cybersecurity event due to skills deficiencies (ISC2 2025), and 48% of cybersecurity professionals report exhaustion staying current with threats and emerging technologies (ISC2 2025).
 The talent is stretched thin.
 AI-augmented platforms address this by handling the investigative workload at machine scale while analysts focus on strategic direction and complex decision-making.

 The data supports the approach.
 AI and automation shorten breach lifecycle by 80 days (IBM 2025), and 77% of organizations have already adopted AI for cybersecurity (WEF 2026), signaling that this category has moved past early adoption into mainstream deployment.
+For the fuller market picture, see how AI is changing threat hunting in 2026

 What separates AI-augmented platforms from traditional automation (like SOAR playbooks) is reasoning.
 SOAR follows predefined decision trees.
 AI-augmented platforms can interpret context, adapt their investigation based on what they find, and handle novel scenarios that no playbook anticipated.
 The best of these platforms show their reasoning transparently, producing evidence chains that analysts can review, validate, and learn from.